edwardhaddican/React-Redux-Pagination/02-senior/technical-interview-questions.md

   - Keeping track of features (babel, webpack, javascript fatigue in general)

 ## Q: What is the difference between "pass by value" and "pass by reference" (aka "pass by copy of a reference" or "pass by sharing a reference") in JavaScript

+Primitive types in JavaScript (numbers, strings, booleans, null, undefined, symbols) are passed by value during assignment.
+This means that when you assign a variable to the value from another variable (either by using the assignment operator, or by sending the value into a function as a parameter), that variable contains a copy of the value - new memory is allocated.
+However, objects (which includes functions and arrays) are passed by "sharing", which means that the variable contains a copy of a reference to that memory location.
+This means that you can mutate the data stored at that memory location.
+However, if you reassign the variable itself, this does not perform a mutation on that memory location - this just points the variable at another value/shared reference.

 ## Q: What's the difference between == and ===
 Both are comparison operator, but the double equal one will not only compare the values but also attempt to coerce the values.The rules by which they do that are complicated and unmemorable, therefore the "triple equal" is simpler and more desirable.